mrpandey/omnibang/README.md

   <img src="img/omnibang-white-256.png" style="max-width:100%;">
 </p>

+Note: This is no longer maintained.
+But feel free to use it if it works in your browser.
+I don't maintain it anymore because Vivaldi is now my main browser, where I can have a search bar next to the URL.
+URL bar has Google as the default search, and the search bar has DDG as the default.
+So I can now easily access the bangs without using this extension.

 # Omnibang

 A very simple Chrome/Firefox extension that enables a user to search websites directly from the address bar.